Kindly sponsored by

 A relatively new name assigned to plants in cultivation, several examples of both mature and recent plantings of Acer shenkanense were previously grown under the name of A. cappadocicum subsp. sinicum var. tricaudatum, though there is now a general acceptance among (at least parts of) the maple fraternity that it is better treated as distinct from A. cappadocicum, at least until relationships within that species complex have been satisfactorily resolved.
 Interestingly, any reference to A. shenkanense is is entirely absent from van Gelderen et al. (1994), either as a synonym of A. cappadocicum subsp. sinicum var. tricaudatum or any other taxon, despite being described as a species in 1981 Xu et al. (2008).

-The species was originally introduced by Ernest Wilson for Veitch’s Nurseries in 1901 under W 234a (Veitch seed. no 728) and listed by Sargent (1917) as A. cappadocicum var. sinicum, though this collection is clearly referable to A. shenkanense.
-This collection is represented by the UK and Ireland Champion, which as a grafted plant at Westonbirt Arboretum, Gloucestershire, has made a slender tree of 22 m (The Tree Register 2020).
-This tree has been propagated and is likely the source of many plants circulated over the last twenty to thirty years in the UK and Europe under the name A. cappadocicum subsp. sinicum var. tricaudatum.
-W 1358, collected in western Sichuan in 1908 Sargent (1913), is one of several Wilson maples re-propagated and circulated among collections.
-A grafted plant grows along the Holly Walk at Kew, while an original remains at RBG Edinburgh (Royal Botanic Garden Edinburgh 2018).
+The species was originally introduced by Ernest Wilson for Veitch’s Nurseries in 1901 under W 234a (Veitch seed no 728) and listed by Sargent (1917) as A. cappadocicum var. sinicum, though this collection is clearly referable to A. shenkanense.
+This collection is represented by the UK and Ireland Champion, which as a grafted plant at Westonbirt Arboretum, Gloucestershire, has made a slender tree of 22 m (The Tree Register 2020), significantly surpassing the size the species is understood to achieve in its natural habitat.
+This tree has been propagated and is likely the source of many plants circulated over the last twenty to thirty years in the United Kingdom and Europe under the name A. cappadocicum subsp. sinicum var. tricaudatum.
+Meanwhile W 1358, collected in western Sichuan in 1908 Sargent (1913), is one of several Wilson maples repropagated and circulated among collections.
+A grafted plant grows along the Holly Walk at Kew, while an original remains at RBG Edinburgh where it has been joined by a young graft (Royal Botanic Garden Edinburgh 2018).

 The earliest introductions since Wilson’s are those of SICH 2301 and 2399.
-Both were made in Sichuan in 2003, from Lixian and Juizhaigou Counties, respectively.
-Their identity, like that of a number of the SICH section Platanoidea introductions has been confused and Erskine (2012) found them growing only under A. longipes subsp. amplum (here treated at species rank) and the closely related (to A. shenkanense) A. cappadocicum subsp. sinicum.
+Both were made in Sichuan in 2003, from Lixian and Juizhaigou Counties respectively.
+Their identity, like that of a number of the SICH section Platanoidea introductions has been confused and Erskine (2012) found them growing only under A. longipes subsp. amplum (here treated at species rank) and A. cappadocicum subsp. sinicum.
 At Kew, specimens of SICH 2301 grow as both single and multistemmed plants with a fairly upright form, while SICH 2399 grows as a squat, broad spreading plant.
 Another specimen on Breakheart Hill in the Valley Gardens, Windsor grows on a single stem, though with a somewhat scruffy crown.
-SICH 2301 also grows at Quarryhill Botanical Garden, while the species has also been introduced to eastern North America, from NACPEC 10-027, collected in Shaanxi Provence in 2010, now growing at the Arnold Arboretum, Boston and the Morris Arboretum, Philadelphia.
-Though, as of October 2019, some foliage on these plants appeared slightly atypical for A. shenkanense, this is considered a only a juvenile trait and the herbarium specimen of this collection is clearly referable to the species (D. Crowley, pers. obvs.
+SICH 2301 also grows at Quarryhill Botanical Garden, while the species has also been introduced to eastern North America, from NACPEC 10–027, collected in Shaanxi Provence in 2010, now growing at the Arnold Arboretum, Boston and the Morris Arboretum, Philadelphia.
+Although when seen in October 2019 some foliage on the NACPEC 10–027 plants appeared slightly atypical for A. shenkanense, this is considered only a juvenile trait and the herbarium specimen of this collection is clearly referable to the species (pers. obs.
 2019).
-Elsewhere on the west coast of North America, A collection made by Dan Hinkley under DJHC 0324 as this species grow at the Hoyt Arboretum, Oregon.
-From 3000 m in northeastern Yunnan, this record would represent an extension of the species’ range, though Hinkley’s description of a parent tree with ‘foliage five lobed with accentuated acuminate tips’ warrants further investigation of the identity of its offspring.
+On the west coast of North America a collection made by Dan Hinkley under DJHC 0324 as this species grows at the Hoyt Arboretum, Oregon.
+From 3000 m in northeastern Yunnan, this record would represent an extension of the species’ range if its identity is confirmed, though Hinkley’s description of a parent tree with ‘foliage five lobed with accentuated acuminate tips’ warrants further investigation.